Kelly Boyer Sagert, OH

 Critically Acclaimed Writer

 Kelly is a full-time freelance writer who has traditionally published fourteen books and has been commissioned to write multiple plays.
-One script served as the basis of the Emmy Award-nominated documentary, Trail Magic: The Grandma Gatewood Story, which appeared on PBS; Kelly got full writing credits.
+One script served as the basis of the Emmy Award-nominated documentary, Trail Magic: The Grandma Gatewood Story, which appeared on PBS and won the Best Local Documentary Award at the Chagrin Documentary Film Festival; Kelly got full writing credits.
 She’s been published thousands of times, including by Harvard University and Oxford University, and has ghostwritten hundreds of pieces.
 She speaks at writer’s conferences, including in New York City, has spoken at the Baseball Hall of Fame and Museum, and has appeared in an ESPN2 documentary.

 As a Story Terrace writer, Kelly interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.